PaulSodimu/Sulfur/README.md

 <h2>How to install it</h2>

 <p>
-You can add Sulfur to you project by running the nuget command in the package manager console.
+You can add Sulfur to your project by running the nuget command in the package manager console.
 </p>

 <pre>Install-Package Sulfur</pre>